danochkaa/danochkaa/README.md

 - 👋 Hi, I’m @danochkaa
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning nodeJS, react and php
+- 🌱 I’m currently learning UX/UI engineering
-- 📫 You can reach me by my email danaauganbekova@gmail.com
+- 📫 You can text me by my email danaauganbekova@gmail.com

 <!---
 danochkaa/danochkaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.